A GPU Parallel Algorithm for Computing Morse-Smale Complexes

+We studied the runtime performance of pyms3d and found that assigning gradient pairs and marking (computing+saving) critical points account for up to 34.4\% (Angio) of the total MS complex computation time and computing extrema paths accounts for up to 4\% time (Fuel).
+In contrast, marking reachable saddle-saddle pairs requires up to 68.5\% time (Neghip) due to its serial nature and the gradient path counting step requires up to 63\% (Bonsai) due to the use of coarse grained CPU parallelism, which is typically affected by load imbalance issues and excessive serialization.
+So, the saddle-saddle arc computation is indeed the bottleneck.
+We also note that a large fraction of time within gradient pair assignment and marking critical points is the step where critical points are saved.
+We improve the runtime of this step with the aid of data parallel primitives.

-Table \ref{tab:mscresults} compares the runtime and shows the speedups for individual stages of the pipeline.
-The parallel saddle-saddle reachability algorithm performs better on all datasets, achieving up to 129$\times$ speedup (Foot).
-The speedups increase with the number of critical points as expected.
-The path counting algorithm also performs better for larger datasets, achieving up to 4.51$\times$ speedup (Aneurysm).
-The number of saddles points and junction nodes in the smaller datasets is multiple orders of magnitude smaller than those in the larger datasets.
+\myparagraph{Total computation time.} \autoref{tab:mscresults} compares the runtimes with pyms3d and shows the speedup for individual stages of the pipeline.
+We observe 4.8$\times$ to 8.6$\times$ speedup for the overall MS complex computation for larger datasets.
+The parallel saddle-saddle reachability algorithm performs better on all datasets, achieving up to 577$\times$ speedup (Angio).
+The speedup increases with the number of critical points as expected.
+The path counting algorithm also performs better for larger datasets, achieving up to 5.4$\times$ speedup (Bonsai).
+In Silicium, Fuel, Neghip, and Shockwave, the number of saddles and junction nodes is multiple orders of magnitude smaller than those in the larger datasets.